Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 VVS diamonds have such slight imperfections.
 Even with a jeweler’s loupe, trained professionals are unable to see the blemishes easily.
 This means that VVS diamonds are always eye-clean.
 When looking at the diamond without magnification, you can’t see any imperfections.

 Because inclusions can’t be recognized by the naked eye in VVS diamonds, it’s best to go lower on the Clarity scale.
 You can get a lower-graded clarity diamond that’s still eye-clean for a much lower price.
-For instance, you can find a 0.7 Carat VS2 that costs $1,970 or a 0.7 Carat SI1 diamond that costs $1,730 that are both eye-clean.
-They cost less than a nearly identical 0.7 Carat VVS diamond priced at $2,060.
+For instance, you can find a 0.7 Carat VS2 that costs $1,970 like this example from James Allen or a 0.7 Carat SI1 diamond that costs $1,730 that are both eye-clean.
+They cost less than a nearly identical 0.7 Carat VVS diamond priced at $2,000.

 To see where VVS Diamonds rank on the Diamond Clarity scale, review our Diamond Clarity chart here.